Skip to main content

 Care Guide

-Plant in full sun to partial shade in consistently moist to wet soil with a pH of 5.0–7.5.
-Space 8–12 inches (20–30 cm) apart.
-Tolerates standing water to 2 inches (5 cm) deep and seasonal flooding.
-In rain gardens and bioswales, plant in the lowest zone where water collects.
-No fertilisation is needed — the species thrives in lean to moderately fertile conditions.
-Excessive fertility promotes lax growth.
-Tolerates a range of soil textures from sand to clay, provided moisture is consistent.
-Monitor spread in small garden settings — rhizomes can be contained by installing a 6-inch (15 cm) deep root barrier.
+Plant in full sun to partial shade in consistently moist to wet soil at pH 5.0-7.5, with spacing of 8-12 inches (20-30 cm) apart.
+The species tolerates standing water up to 2 inches (5 cm) deep and seasonal flooding, which makes it suited to the lowest zone of rain gardens and bioswales where water collects after storms.
+Fertilization is unnecessary because the species thrives in lean to moderately fertile conditions, and high fertility promotes lax growth that lodges in wind.
+Soil texture from sand through clay all support the species provided moisture stays consistent.
+In small garden settings, the rhizomatous spread can be limited by installing a 6-inch (15 cm) deep root barrier around the planting area, and dividing the colony every 3-4 years removes excess rhizome and maintains the desired coverage area without the species pushing into adjacent plantings.

 Pruning

-Cut back dead stems to 2–3 inches (5–8 cm) above the soil line in late winter before new growth emerges.
-No other pruning is required.
-Thin dense colonies every 3–4 years by removing sections of rhizome with a sharp spade to maintain desired coverage area.
+Cut back dead stems to 2-3 inches (5-8 cm) above the soil line in late winter (February through March) before new growth emerges.
+No other pruning is needed.
+Thin dense colonies every 3-4 years by removing sections of rhizome with a sharp spade.

 Pruning Schedule